tanishaness/SPROCTOR/README.md

 # SPROCTOR
-ML based smart monitor(API) for OFFLINE class to measure attention span of students during the lecture.
-Build using CV2 and YOLOV8
+ML based smart proctor for OFFLINE exam to measure cheat percentage of children .
+Build using CV2 and MediaPipe.